cfu288/SylvieJS/README.md

 1. client-side in-memory db is ideal (e.g., a session store)
 2. performance critical applications
 3. Ionic/Capacitor mobile apps where you can leverage the power of javascript and avoid interacting with native databases
-4. Data sets loaded into a browser page and synchronised at the end of the work session
+4. Data sets loaded into a browser page and synchronized at the end of the work session
 5. Electron desktop apps

 SylvieJS supports indexing and views and achieves high-performance through maintaining unique and binary indexes (indices) for data.